Designing Robust Transformers using Robust Kernel Density Estimation: The Non-parametric Regression Perspective of Self-Attention

 where the softmax function is applied to each row of the matrix ${ {(\mQ\mK^\top)}/{\sqrt{D}}}$.
-Equation~(\ref{eq:attention-vector-form}) is also called the ``softmax attention''.
-For each query vector $\bq_i$ for $i=1,\cdots,N$, an equivalent form of \eqref{eq:attention-vector-form} to compute the output vector $\bh_i$ is given by

-In this paper, we call a transformer built with softmax attention standard transformer or transformer.
+Equation (\ref{eq:attention-vector-form-app}) is also called the ``softmax attention''.
+Assume we have the key and value vectors $\{\bk_j, \bv_j\}_{j\in [N]}$ that is collected from the data generating process